Best & Worst Disney Parks in the World

 Tokyo Disneyland’s $750 million expansion breathed new life into Fantasyland, Toontown, and Tomorrowland.
 Those additions transformed a lot of dead space into engaging themed areas, which has been a big initiative for Tokyo Disneyland.

 Entertainment is (still!) slowly returning, venues are reopening, and cuts are being restored.
 It’s to the point where, outside of scaled-back seasonal events, Tokyo Disneyland feels pretty close to what it was like in 2019.
-Last year, the park debuted the new “Reach for the Stars” nighttime spectacular, which is fine.
+More recently, the park debuted the new “Reach for the Stars” nighttime spectacular, which is fine.
 It’s also brought back the Country Bears seasonal shows and other celebrations, which is a much bigger deal.
 It could still use a couple more stage shows and more on the seasonal front.

 Tokyo Disneyland’s attraction roster still offers the greatest hits of the Magic Kingdom and Disneyland, with the best version of numerous iconic Disney rides.
 In addition to a formidable lineup of classics, Tokyo Disneyland also has multiple headliners of its own in Pooh’s Hunny Hunt, Monsters Inc. Ride and Go Seek, and Enchanted Tale of Beauty and the Beast.